SF-ITE/middleman-starter-netlify-cms/source/posts/a-beginners-guide-to-brewing-with-chemex.html.md

 date: 2019-08-09T13:01:00.000Z
 description: >-
-  In 1976, Atari hammered out a deal with the San Francisco Bay Area Rapid Transit System (BART), allowing Aari to place a six screen video game kiosk at BART’s Powell Street Station.
+  In 1976, Atari hammered out a deal with the San Francisco Bay Area Rapid Transit System (BART), allowing Atari to place a six screen video game kiosk at BART’s Powell Street Station.
 image: /images/uploads/atari-bart-4.png
 ---
 The Powell Street BART is my subway stop.
 Every weekday I stand on that depressing platform at least twice.
 It is dirty, poorly lit, and loud.
 The MUNI platform upstairs is even worse, and that is saying something.